khudgins/documentation/agent/linux/haproxy-runLb.rst

 INVOCATION
 ~~~~~~~~~~

-This script is called by the haproxy-startProxy as a part of the HAProxy configuration.
+This script is called by haproxy-startProxy as part of the HAProxy configuration.

 DEPENDENCIES
 ~~~~~~~~~~~~